What does Oisin mean?

 (female) Oisia, Oisini, ..
 Middle name pairings:

-Oisin is not a popular first name for males and an equally uncommon surname or last name for all people (2000 U.S. Census).
+Oisin is an uncommon first name for men.
+Oisin is a unique last name too for all people.
+(2000 U.S. Demographics)